 9. Respect fishing and the fish

 It is very important to learn sizes and possession limits of all fish.
-Best way to do that is to head over to your State Government’s website and explore fishing limits.
+The best way to do that is to head over to your State Government’s website and explore fishing limits.
 At Freak Sports, we are big believers in regulation and sports fishing, so we strongly encourage you to “catch and release” after an awesome selfie!

 10. Learn and improve on your spots